ila057/odML-HDF5-Converter/README.md

 # odML-HDF5-Converter
 This is a  library for conversion of any metadata from odML to HDF5 format,and vice versa; along with transfer of raw data to NIX data model.
 The data and its metadata are linked as HDF5 via the library, which provides a tool to create, store and share electrophysiological data in standardized format.

-Getting starged:
+Getting starged:<br>

-Install maven libraries not available in the central repository: mvn install:install-file -Dfile=lib/EEGLoader_2.2.jar -DgroupId=cz.zcu.kiv.eeg -DartifactId=EEGLoader -Dversion=2.2 -Dpackaging=jar <br>
+Install maven libraries not available in the central repository:<br>
+mvn install:install-file -Dfile=lib/EEGLoader_2.2.jar -DgroupId=cz.zcu.kiv.eeg -DartifactId=EEGLoader -Dversion=2.2 -Dpackaging=jar <br>
 mvn install:install-file -Dfile=lib/nix-linux-x86_64.jar -DgroupId=org.gnode -DartifactId=nix-linux-x86_64 -Dversion=1.0 -Dpackaging=jar <br>
 mvn install:install-file -Dfile=lib/odml.jar -DgroupId=odml.core -DartifactId=odml -Dversion=1.0 -Dpackaging=jar <br>